PLEASE NOTE: recruitment for candidates who already hold a degree in Professional Policing Practice is currently not available

 • You need to be a British citizen or a citizen of a country that is a member of the European Economic Area or Switzerland, or a Commonwealth citizen or foreign national who is resident in the UK and free from restrictions.

 • Must possess a Full UK Manual Driving Licence., with no more than 6 points

 • Hold a degree in Professional Policing Practice.
-You can obtain this degree at a number of independent Higher Education Institutes.
-Alternatively, if you hold a degree in another subject you may apply to join the Constabulary's Degree Holder Entry Programme (DHEP).
+You can obtain this degree at a number of independent higher education institutes, please see a list of providers - click here Alternatively, if you hold a degree in another subject you may apply to join the Constabulary's Degree Holder Entry Programme (DHEP).
 If you would like to obtain your Professional Policing Practice degree though our apprenticeship programme, you can apply to join the Constabulary's, Police Constable Degree Apprenticeship (PCDA).

 • Have not undertaken the National SEARCH Assessment centre to become a Police Officer in the last 6 months.
 Please note that you are only able to apply to one force at any time.

 • Not have any tattoos which cause offence, are excessive or considered unprofessional.

 • Any previous criminal convictions or cautions (including those spent), fixed penalty notices, traffic offences or any involvement with the Police must but be declared.

 • Not be registered bankrupt, subject to CCJs or IVAs.

 • You must have lived in the UK for three continuous years, immediately prior to application.

 • Not be a member of the British National Party (BNP) or plus other organisations such as Combat 18 or The National Front.